 Question Management response Are the implications of statutory or policy changes appropriately reflected in the Business Plan, financial forecasts and report on going concern?
 Yes, including in the Medium Term Financial Plan, and regular monitoring reports.
 Have there been any significant issues raised with the Governance and Audit Committee during the year which could cast doubts on the assumptions made?
 (Examples include adverse comments raised by internal and external audit regarding financial performance or significant weaknesses in systems of financial control).
-No. Does a review of available financial information identify any adverse financial indicators including negative cash flow?
+Not of any significance.
+Does a review of available financial information identify any adverse financial indicators including negative cash flow?
 If so, what action is being taken to improve financial performance?
 No. Does the Council have sufficient staff in post, with the appropriate skills and experience, particularly at senior manager level, to ensure the delivery of the Council's objectives?
-The Council is continually changing in line with its transformation agenda.
-This will undoubtedly result in a reducing number of senior managers.
-However, this is recognised and the risks are mitigated through effective training and succession planning.
+Yes, and training is regularly offered to support managers.
 If not, what action is being taken to obtain those skills?